Geoffrey A. Landis: Science fiction

-Landis' first science fiction story, Elemental, appeared in Analog in December 1984, and was nominated for the 1985 Hugo Award for Best Novella. as well as earning him a nomination for the John W. Campbell Award for Best New Writer.
+Landis' first science fiction story, "Elemental", appeared in Analog in December 1984, and was nominated for the 1985 Hugo Award for Best Novella. as well as earning him a nomination for the John W. Campbell Award for Best New Writer.

 In the field of science fiction, Landis has published over 70 works of short fiction, and two books.
-He won the 1989 Nebula Award for best short story for "Ripples in the Dirac Sea" (Asimov's Science Fiction, October 1988), the 1992 Hugo Award for "A Walk in the Sun" (Asimov's Science Fiction, October 1991), and the 2003 Hugo for his short story "Falling Onto Mars" (Analog Science Fiction and Fact, July/Aug 2002).
+He won the 1989 Nebula Award for best short story for "Ripples in the Dirac Sea" (Asimov's Science Fiction, October 1988), the 1992 Hugo Award for "A Walk in the Sun" (Asimov's Science Fiction, October 1991), and the 2003 Hugo for his short story "Falling onto Mars" (Analog Science Fiction and Fact, July/Aug 2002).

 His first novel, Mars Crossing, was published by Tor Books in 2000, winning a Locus Award.
 A short story collection, Impact Parameter (and Other Quantum Realities), was published by Golden Gryphon Press in 2001 and named as noteworthy by trade magazine Publishers Weekly.
 He has also won the Analog Analytical Laboratory Award for the novelette The Man in the Mirror (2009).
-His 2010 novella The Sultan of the Clouds won the Sturgeon award for best short science fiction story, and was nominated for both the Nebula and Hugo awards.
+His 2010 novella The Sultan of the Clouds won the Theodore Sturgeon Award for best short science fiction story, and was nominated for both the Nebula and Hugo awards.

 He attended the Clarion Workshop in 1985, with other emerging SF writers such as Kristine Kathryn Rusch, Martha Soukup, William Shunn, Resa Nelson, Mary Turzillo and Robert J. Howe.

 Poetry

 Landis has also published a number of poems, much of it involving science fiction or science themes.
-He won the Rhysling Award twice, for his poems "Christmas, after we all get time machines" in 2000 (which also won the 2000 Asimov's Reader's Award for best poem), and for "Search" in 2009, and the Dwarf Stars Award in 2010, for the poem "Fireflies".
+He won the Rhysling Award three times, for his poems "Christmas, after we all get time machines" in 2000 (which also won the 2000 Asimov's Reader's Award for best poem), for "Search" in 2009, and for "No One Now Remembers" in 2024.
+He won the Dwarf Stars Award in 2010, for the poem "Fireflies".
 He has won the Asimov's Reader's award for best poem three times, most recently in 2014, for his poem "Rivers".
 In 2009, he won second place in the Hessler Street Fair poetry contest for his poem "Five Pounds of Sunlight", and first place in 2010 for "Human Potential".

 His poetry collection Iron Angels was published in 2009.

 Other writing

 Landis has also written non-fiction and popular science articles, encyclopedia articles and columns for a large range of publications, including Analog Science Fiction and Fact, Space Sciences, Asimov's Science Fiction, Spaceflight, and Science Fiction Age.
 His article "The Demon Under Hawaii" won the Analog Analytical Laboratory Award for best science article in 1993.

-Writing influences include Arthur C. Clarke, Isaac Asimov, Robert Heinlein, Ursula K. Le Guin, Kurt Vonnegut, Larry Niven, and John Varley.
+Writing influences include Arthur C. Clarke, Isaac Asimov, Robert A. Heinlein, Ursula K. Le Guin, Kurt Vonnegut, Larry Niven, and John Varley.